sambos/ApacheSpark/README.md

 * Pushes performances closer to the limits of the modern hardware

 * spark.sql.tungsten.enabled flag is true by default in Spark 1.5
-* try disabling and see how it performs
-*
+* This flag (spark.sql.tungsten.enabled) is default enabled and is removed since [Spark 1.6](https://spark.apache.org/releases/spark-release-1-6-0.html)